RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

    * We will create two rows in each sensor's dataframe with timestamps equal to the start and end timestamps of the trimmed audio sensor.
    * The non-timestamp values of the rows are interpolated from existing data, or contain nan or default values (for enumerations) if not enough existing data.

-5. For each non-audio sensor, fill any gaps within the sensor's data.
+5. For each non-audio sensor, fill gaps in the sensor's data.
-   * Gaps are filled by creating rows in the dataframe consisting of a calculated timestamp and nan or default values (for enumerations) for each other column in the row.
-   * Gap duration is defined by Data Window here: [(gap_time_s)](#advanced-optional-data-window-parameters)
-   * For evenly sampled sensors, a gap is a period of time longer than the amount specified by the Data Window or the mean sample rate of the data, whichever of the two is greater.
-   * For unevenly sampled sensors, a gap is a period of time longer than the amount specified by the Data Window or the mean sample rate + one standard deviation of the data, whichever of the two is greater.
-   * Gaps between the first data point and the requested start and between the last data point and the requested end are filled using the mean sample rate of the sensor.
+   * The two points created in the previous step are only used as checks to stop creating points.
+   * Points are added using the sensor's mean sample interval, starting from the last non-created data point on each end.

 6. Update the Station metadata.